Golden Grace Kitchen

 Storage

-Store these cookies in a covered container at room temperature for up to 3 days.
+• Store these cookies in an airtight container at room temperature for up to 3 days.
 For longer storage, refrigerate them for up to a week in an air-tight container.

 Tips